XRP Price Prediction: Ripple targets $1

 Editors’ Picks

-Shiba Inu price is arriving at a critical junction on its journey north.
-Flipping this hurdle into a support floor will be key to triggering further upside for SHIB.
+Shiba Inu price is currently facing rejection around a crucial hurdle.
+Overcoming this resistance level will be key to triggering a massive run-up for the Dogecoin-killer.

-Crypto trading volume exceeds $100 billion in 24 hours as bulls flock to the market

-Bitcoin price is rallying, fueled by a frenzy of massive short liquidations on crypto exchanges.
-Proponents believe bulls have flocked to the market, as transaction volume exceeded $100 billion.

-Cardano price takes on a significant hurdle as bulls continue to propel the altcoin higher.
-Unlike other barriers before it, ADA will need a massive surge in bullish momentum to overcome it.
+Cardano price has been on a rampage for over a week now as investors poured massively into the price action, prepositioning for a relief rally.

-Top 3 Price Prediction Bitcoin, Ethereum, Ripple: How sustainable is the recent crypto spring
+Top 3 Price Prediction Bitcoin, Ethereum, Ripple: Altseason to begin in full force

-Bitcoin price has revealed a massive surge in buying pressure, leading to a significant breakout.
-This development has allowed plenty of altcoins to trigger an exponential uptrend.
-While Ethereum faces a hurdle, Ripple seems to be heading higher.
+Bitcoin price action for the last two weeks has caused it to flip some crucial hurdles.
+This move is likely to translate into another phase of consolidation, allowing Ethereum, Ripple and other altcoins to explode.

 Buyers euphoric, but BTC is not out of the woods yet